-The question to consider here is, who do you want to with your posts?
+The question to consider here is, who do you want to target with your posts?
 Is it millennials who own a car?
 Baby Boomers who are looking to buy a second house?
-Creating a buyer persona is all the rage these days, but once you’ve done that, make sure you are following these people anding them with your Instagram posts to ensure high-quality conversions to your landing pages.
+Creating a buyer persona is all the rage these days, but once you’ve done that, make sure you are following these people and targeting them with your Instagram posts to ensure high-quality conversions to your post-click landing pages.

 2. Don’t go it alone